pts/encrypt-script-bash/README.txt

   enter bash-script passphrase:
   hi!
   ...

+If you can't afford any of gpg(1) or openssl(1) tp be installed on the computer running the encrypted script, but you have Perl there, you may be interested in https://github.com/pts/encrypt_script instead.
+Please note that the crypto there is weak, e.g. it uses the RC4 cipher.

 encrypt_script.bash and the encrypted scripts it creates use the gpg(1) (or openssl(1) with -aes-256-cbc if --backend=openssl is specified) command-line